kkirchheim/pytorch-ood/paper/paper.md

 ### Detectors

 All OOD detection methods implement a shared `Detector` abstraction with a `predict()` method that maps inputs to outlier scores and, where required, an optional `fit()` method for calibration or training.
-This defines a minimal contract: given an input tensor $x$, a detector produces a scalar outlier score $s(x) \in \mathbb{R}$ indicating its degree of being out-of-distribution.
+This defines a minimal contract: given an input tensor $x$, a detector produces a scalar outlier score $s(x) \in \mathbb{R}$ indicating how likely it is to be out-of-distribution.
 As a result, different detectors can be applied interchangeably and compared directly, without requiring knowledge of their internal implementation or score computation.
 The trade-off is a slight restriction on method-specific interfaces in exchange for consistent and comparable usage across detectors.